Agency Relationships in Colorado

 The Transaction-Broker is a “referee”.
 They move the buying process forward by reviewing the paperwork with the buyer, but the transaction-broker is a neutral party.

 They are not advising or protecting their clients outside of disclosing adverse material facts about the property known to the Transaction-Broker.
-The Transaction-Broker role is keeping the transaction moving forward within the established legal guidelines of the purchase process.
+The Transaction-Broker role is keeping the transaction paperwork and processes moving forward within the established legal guidelines of the purchase process.

 Using a Buyer’s Agent is a safe strategy for the buyer because the agent is free to discuss and advise the buyer during every step of the purchase process.